‘Just not fair’: Communities bristle at new NYC shutdowns

 Rabbi David Zwiebel, executive vice president of an Orthodox Jewish umbrella organization called Agudath Israel of America, said the group was contemplating a court fight if the state wasn’t open to changing a new 10-person limit for houses of worship in areas where new coronavirus cases are most concentrated.

 The restriction comes amid Jewish holiday of Sukkot.
-Many large events already been canceled or rearranged, Zwiebel said, but the 10-person cap “would basically wipe out the entirety of the spirit of the holiday.”
+Many large events this season have already been canceled or rearranged, Zwiebel said, but the 10-person cap “would basically wipe out the entirety of the spirit of the holiday.”

 “We are now, you know, on the precipice of an enormous sense of despair,” Zwiebel said.